Services · Core

 Overview

-The appraisal has two parts.
-First, a desk study drawing on biological records, aerial photography, designated-site data and planning history within an appropriate radius of the site.
-Second, an extended Phase 1 habitat survey — a systematic walkover by a suitably qualified ecologist recording habitat types, boundary features, buildings, waterbodies and any field signs of protected or notable species.
+A PEA combines a desk study and an extended Phase 1 habitat survey.
+The desk study reviews biological records, aerial imagery, designated sites and planning history within an appropriate search area.
+The Phase 1 survey is a site walkover carried out by a qualified ecologist, recording habitat types, boundary features, buildings, waterbodies and any signs of protected or notable species.

 When you need this

-• You're submitting a planning application and the LPA requires ecological information at validation
+• You are submitting a planning application where ecological information is required at validation

-• Demolishing, converting or extending buildings that could support roosting bats or nesting birds
+• You are demolishing, converting or extending buildings that may support bats or nesting birds

-• Developing land with scrub, grassland, woodland, hedgerows or waterbodies
+• You are developing land with habitats such as scrub, grassland, woodland, hedgerows or waterbodies

-• Changing the use of agricultural land or brownfield sites
+• You are changing the use of agricultural or brownfield land where habitats may be present

-• Removing or managing trees, particularly mature specimens with bat-roost potential
+• You are removing or managing trees, particularly mature trees with potential bat roost features

 Our approach